-The Co-operative has exclusive agreements to supply various retail members with virtually all of their food, petroleum and agro product requirements which were initially measured at fair value using the discounted cash flow method.
+The Co-operative has exclusive agreements to supply various retail members with virtually all of their food, energy and agro product requirements.
+The agreements are initially measured at fair value using the discounted cash flow method.
 The supply agreements are subsequently measured at cost and amortized over the estimated useful life of the contracts, which range from 10 to 30 years.